We know what you’re thinking: It’s a trick. These can’t taste like “real” donut holes.

 Add honey; process until well blended.

-Roll into fourteen balls, about 1-inch in diameter each.
+Roll into 14 balls, about 1-inch in diameter each.
 Roll balls in cinnamon mixture.

 The Nutrition Facts box below provides estimated nutritional information for this recipe.